-For lovers of hiking and wilderness, the best routes become accessible is summer, particularly months of July and August.
-Svaneti offers spectacular natural scenery, complete with gorgeous views of Caucasus Mountains, lush green landscapes and indigenous architecture.
+For the hiking and nature lovers among you, the best routes become accessible is summer, particularly during the months of July and August.
+Svaneti offers spectacular natural scenery, complete with gorgeous views of the Caucasus Mountains, lush green landscapes and indigenous architecture.
 In order to have a transcending mountain experience and escape the hot sun of the capital, head towards the mountains!

 Foodie Adventures Await

 If you are a foodie, make sure to visit modern Georgian Fusion restaurants that are currently gaining momentum in the country.
-Good traditional restaurants serving various sorts of khachapuri and khinkali are surely glorious, but in they have their shortcomings – food that is delicious but too heavy for frequent consumption.
+Good traditional restaurants serving various sorts of khachapuri and khinkali are surely glorious, but they do have their shortcomings – food that is delicious but too heavy for frequent consumption.
 Lighter, fresher and healthier dining alternatives are available at modern Georgian Fusion restaurants like Azarphesha, Shavi Lomi, Leila etc. in Tbilisi, Fanfan in Batumi and Marletta in Kakheti.
-These venues are tastefully authentic in their interior design and food selection and serve tasty local dishes that constitute creative mix of old and new.
+These venues are tastefully authentic in their interior design and menu options and serve tasty local dishes that constitute a creative mix of old and new.

-Creative mix of old and new – indeed, this is what the best of Georgia is made of.
-Have a wonderful trip!
+A creative mix of old and new – this is the best way to describe Georgia!